MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/walkie-talkie.md

   - [Klein Electronics](https://www.kleinelectronics.com/poc-accessories/mtwt/)

 > [!NOTE]
-> Users will need one of the following to use BlueParrott headsets: Teams iOS version: 4.16 or greater, or Teams Android version: 2022372201 or greater
+> Users will need one of the following to use BlueParrott headsets: Teams iOS version: 4.16 or greater, or Teams Android version: 2022372201 or greater.

 #### Rugged Android phones